ibm-cloud-docs/vmwaresolutions/vsphere/vs_planning.md

 Review the following requirements before you order VMware vSphere on {{site.data.keyword.cloud}}.
 Plan your VMware vSphere clusters based on the {{site.data.keyword.CloudDataCent_notm}} location and your workload capacity requirements.

-**Note**: You are responsible for setting up the environment, installing, and configuring various VMware components after the ESXi servers are deployed.
+**Note:** You are responsible for setting up the environment, installing, and configuring various VMware components after the ESXi servers are deployed.
 The following examples are VMware components: VMware vCenter Server, VMware NSX, and VMware vSAN.

 ## IBM Cloud account requirements